Fighting Hiring Bias

 Look To The Power Positions

 Is there true demographic diversity in your organization’s power positions and succession pipeline?
 Right now, protestors are asking companies to reveal how many of their executives and board members are Black, Indigenous, People of Colour.
 If your numbers are low, which qualified BIPOC candidates can you bring in now?
+And how many of those at the top of your organization are LGBTQIA2S+?
 What can you do to develop a broader range of talent for the future?
 Which excellent, diverse employees can you bolster through stretch assignments and high-profile projects?

 “If an individual has been successful and finds themselves in a leadership role,” Caldwell Partners’ Drew Railton emphasizes, “the unconscious bias can be towards someone who has had a similar career path.”
 Bring in new voices to consider hiring and promotion decisions.